Techtesh/AWS-CLF-C01-test/Questions.md

 ### How do customers benefit from Amazon's massive economies of scale?

-- [ ] Periodic price reductions as the result of Amazon's operational efficiencies.
+- [ ] Periodic price reductions as the result of Amazon's operational efficiencies. #m?
-- [ ] New Amazon EC2 instance types providing the latest hardware.
+- [ ] New Amazon EC2 instance types providing the latest hardware. #?
-- [ ] The ability to scale up and down when needed.
+- [y]] The ability to scale up and down when needed.
 - [ ] Increased reliability in the underlying hardware of Amazon EC2 instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which AWS feature allows a company to take advantage of usage tiers for services across multiple member accounts?

 - [ ] Service control policies (SCPs).
-- [ ] Consolidated billing.
+- [y] Consolidated billing.
 - [ ] All Upfront Reserved Instances.
 - [ ] AWS Cost Explorer.